tippingchain/examples/README.md

 Demo application showcasing the TippingChain SDK and UI components for multi-chain tipping with USDC payouts on ApeChain.

-## 🌐 Live Demo

-The demo app is ready for immediate deployment to GitHub Pages.

 ## 🚀 What's New in v2.0

 - **🔗 Integrated Relay.link Architecture**: No separate bridge contracts needed - direct integration for simplified deployment